futureoceanlab/AudaciousCTD/README.md

 the MCU, we recommend the use of STM32CubeProgrammer.
 This software also enables the user to directly import the data that have been written to the flash drive.
 We took this approach in the first iteration.

+## Circuit
+The latest version of the circuit has been added to this repository.
+There are two separte parts.
+One part has an MCU and its peripherals, and another part has sensor-related components.
+The MCU component was housed inside, and the sensor component was potted in the endcap to expose the sensors to the seawater.

+At the point of fabrication, we thought having two separate board layouts (one for inside the housing and another for exposed circuit with sensors) on one board would save cost.
+However, it only caused confusion on the manufacturing company, and we would highly advise simply making two separte boards.